Monday, October 8, 2007

 Two next years we will be spending in Iceland.
 It is very different from anywhere I’ve lived before.
 My biggest challenge isn’t an adjustment to different weather, language, or the way things work, but an adjustment to living in a small town.
 Our house is in Hafnarfordur, a small town just south of Reykjavik.
 Never in my life have I lived in a place, which has just a bit over 22,000 residents.
 On the bright side, it does have the largest population of elves, gnomes and other hidden people.
 I can easily see it: there so many interesting rocks, lava formations, you almost expect them to peek out from somewhere.

 When I was small and still had a father (my parent went through a nasty divorce) we used to spent summers in a tiny village, Karabut.
 There was a mountain close to our house, filled with small caves, odd-shaped stones.
-Every day we went there for a stroll and, and every day I found some sweets hidden in different places.
-I was told that those were presents from gnomes because I visited them so often.
-Maybe I should continue this tradition with my boys: they are at that tender age now (seven and nine) when they still want to believe in wonders, but already getting skeptical.
+Every day we went there for a stroll, and every day I found some sweets hidden in different places.
+My father told me that those were the presents from gnomes because I visited them so often.
+Perhaps, I should continue this tradition with my boys: they are at that tender age now (seven and nine) when they still want to believe in wonders, but already getting skeptical.

 So far one of my favourite things in Iceland is an everyday day opportunity to encounter some unexpected surprise in the most ordinary places, like this shoe tree in somebody's backyard.